ferrymehdi/ferrymehdi/README.md

 # 👋 About Me

 I'm Mehdi Ferry, a self-taught Developer specializing in JavaScript and web technologies.
-I run a website called [selftouns.shop](https://selftouns.shop) where I sell Discord music bots powered by Lavalink.

 ## 🚀 Skilled In